For the full detailed information, please donwload our detailed PDF brochure at the bottom of the right column of this page.

 Very small group limited from 4 (minimum) to 6 (maximum).
 This number includes photographers and non-photographing partners / spouses.

 Transportation will be in a van seating 9 people.
 Accommodation is in our own cosy log house that offers a large living room with fire place, 7 bedrooms, a sauna and 3 bathrooms.
 Breakfasts will be served at the house, we will take packed lunches with us for greater flexibility and we will enjoy dinner at the restaurant every evening.

 Non-photographing spouses and partners are welcome on this trip.
 Even though the dinner conversations will certainly revolve around photography, all locations visited will allow non-photographing partners and spouses to discover and fully enjoy the beauty of the Finnish Lapland.
 They can also stay at our lovely log house during our early morning or evening photographic forays.
 Same rates apply.

-Personal explanations to each participant can be done either in English, French or Spanish.
 A certain international composition of the group should be expected, with all the fun and wonderful implications that brings!

 1) That you have pre-arranged your entry visa if required